-The time it takes ovarian cancer to develop varies.
+The time it takes ovarian cancer to develop varies between the type of cancer.
 Some types progress from early to advanced stages within a year.

 The ovaries are two small, gland-like organs on either side of the uterus.
 They are connected to the uterus by ligaments.